The Geometric Mind…

-Our Geometric Mind enables us to zoom in and zoom out of these cognitive landscapes.
+Our Geometric Mind lets us to zoom in and zoom out of these cognitive landscapes.

 The extension of the Geometric Mind beyond the Body — the emergence of Geometry and the application of universal principles of Symmetry to a Classical World

-On the 27 April 2021 Michael Bronstein, Joan Bruna, Taco Cohen and Petar Velickovic published an Academic paper and proto-book titled Geometric Deep Learning: Grids, Groups, Graphs, Geodiscs, and Gauges.
+On 27 April 2021, Michael Bronstein, Joan Bruna, Taco Cohen and Petar Velickovic published an Academic paper and proto-book titled Geometric Deep Learning: Grids, Groups, Graphs, Geodiscs, and Gauges.

 It complimented Michael Bronstein’s talk titled — Geometric Deep Learning: Past, Present, And Future — at UCL Centre for Artificial Intelligence on 11 February 2021, Petar Velickovic’s talk at Cambridge University on 22 February 2021 and Michael Bronstein’s keynote at ICLR 2021.

 Michael begins the UCL Centre for Artificial Intelligence lecture by providing a brief history of Geometry, beginning with Euclid.

 An expanded history of Geometry leading up to their new frameworks for Geometric Deep Learning follows.

 Euclidian Geometry, Algebra & the emergence of a deductive system of Formal Logic